 AWOLNATION's "Sail" tops the 5 million mark in digital sales this week.
 It's the 51st song to reach that plateau; the 12th that Nielsen SoundScan categorizes as rock—and the third that actually is rock, following Imagine Dragons's "Radioactive" (6,929,000) and Journey's "Don't Stop Believin'" (6,065,000).

-"Sail" spent 79 weeks on the Hot 100, second only to "Radioactive," which is still listed after 85 weeks on the chart.
+"Sail" spent 79 weeks on the Hot 100, second only to "Radioactive," which is still listed after 83 weeks on the chart.
+(This will be its 84th.)

 "Sail" is one of the biggest sleeper hits in pop history.
 The song has sold more than 500K copies in each of the last four years.
 It sold 737K copies in 2011, 1,196,000 in 2012, 2,547,000 in 2013 and 514K so far in 2014.